Shrinks an existing index into a new index with fewer primary shards.

 expires, the request fails and returns an error.
 Defaults to

-(Optional, object) Aliases for the index.
+(Optional, object of objects) Aliases for the resulting index.

 The object body contains options for the alias.
 Supports an empty object.